bhas/react-teaching/react1-week1/examples/why-react.md

 > [!CAUTION]
 > From the above code we already see a few annoying things:
-> - HTML cannot be mixed with JS but instead relys on DOM manipulations using JS
+> - HTML cannot be mixed with JS but instead relies on DOM manipulations using JS.
+This makes it hard to understand what the generated HTML will look like.
 > - JS requires us to manually keeping track of the state of each part of the UI using variables and event listeners.
 This makes it difficult to manage as the app grows.

 In comparison this is how the same code would look in React: